Broken screen help

 Does water damage always mean replacement?

-Not always, but it should be treated as a hardware-risk route, not casual software troubleshooting.
-The right first move is usually preserving access, documenting the pattern, and stopping avoidable delay.
+Not always, but it should be treated as a hardware-risk problem, not casual software troubleshooting.
+If the device still works, protect access and document the damage early.

-Should I run a test before doing anything else?
+Should I test the screen before doing anything else?

 What should I do first if the damaged screen still works?

-Decide whether the real priority is diagnosis or access.
-If the screen still matters for data, proof, or ongoing work, use the action route before repeated experimentation.
+Decide whether your first priority is diagnosis or access.
+If you still need data, proof, or a safe way to keep working, do that before repeated experiments.

 Can a damaged screen get worse even if it still turns on?

 Yes.
-Pressure bruising can spread.
-Water-related failures can worsen later.
-Heat-stressed panels can destabilize after the original event.
-A powered-on screen is not proof that the issue is stable.
+Pressure bruising can spread, water damage can worsen later, and heat-stressed panels can become more unstable over time.
+A screen that still lights up is not proof that it is stable.